PierreSenellart/provsql/doc/TODO/probability-evaluation.md

 method.
 Every method declares `guaranteeKind` / `isDeterministic` / `applicable` / `estimatedCost`, so new work below must fit that frame.

-## 1. d-tree: remaining pieces
+## 1. d-tree: closed

 The anytime engine handles arbitrary Boolean circuits (exact + certified bounds) under a per-method subproblem budget.
-Still open:

-- **Multivalued / BID circuits.** The general recursion throws on a `gate_mulinput` (the chooser then falls back), so BID circuits are not covered;
-  extend `dtreeBoundsCircuit` to multivalued blocks.
-- **Non-DNF exact auto-selection.** A surviving non-DNF circuit's *exact* d-tree cost is currently `∞` in the chooser, so the general recursion is reached only by name or on the approximate / `δ=0` paths; tree-decomposition / d4 / possible-worlds stay preferred for non-DNF exact.
-Now that the subproblem budget guards a blow-up, the general recursion could join the exact auto-chain with a budgeted optimistic cost.
-- **Memoise the approximate path.** Only the *exact* recursion writes the memo (an early-stopped interval is width-dependent), so on a high-sharing circuit (a long cycle) approximate evaluation is *slower* than exact and the budget bails it (e.g. `dtree_bench`'s `big_rare`).
-Memoising the exact sub-results encountered during an approximate recursion would remove the blow-up.
+The BID / multivalued gap is fixed (the `ProbabilityMethod::handlesMultivalued()` central rewrite).
+The two remaining polish ideas were evaluated and **dropped** -- recorded here so they are not
+re-attempted:

+- **Non-DNF exact auto-selection.**  To join the exact auto-chain the general recursion needs a cost estimate, but the d-tree's cost has no usable proxy (the code's own comment: "the treewidth proxy is NOT used -- it mispredicts this engine").
+Leaving it by-name-only for exact is the honest choice.
+- **Memoise the approximate path** (cache exact sub-results during an approximate recursion).  *Tried.*  It speeds d-tree itself ~20-30%, but on `big_rare` it makes the auto `relative` path **11x slower** (681 ms -> 7.9 s): by letting d-tree converge within its step budget it suppresses the beneficial escalation to `compilation:d4`, and keeping that escalation only where d4 actually wins requires the same (unsolvable) cost prediction as the item above.
+Net regression; reverted.

 ## 2. The SUM-safe rounding FPTRAS (`AggFptrasMethod`)